5 Challenges Facing Boarding Schools

 3. Development, endowments, and financial aid.

 It can all be a bit daunting.
 One of your goals is to have as diverse a student population as possible.
 But that, in turn, means having a large enough financial aid pool to attract applicants from a wide variety of socio-economic backgrounds.
 It makes sense to follow the example of several leading boarding schools and develop financial support specifically for the financial aid pool.
 You will need a professional development staffer to execute your plan.
-Don't stint in this area.
+Don't stint in this area of your school's operation.

 4. Keeping your competitive edge.